Tuesday, 10 November 2020

 Get smart about N-response with gibberellic acid

 Cooler temperatures in spring and autumn slow pasture growth rates, which may lead to feed demand exceeding supply.
 Nitrogen is commonly applied to boost pasture growth at these times and this is also when the naturally occurring plant hormone GA can provide benefits for pasture growth.
-In warmer areas of NZ, Express GA can also be used to boost pasture production through the winter months.
-Used either as a standalone product or in conjunction with N, GA is suitable for application where soil temperatures remain in a range from 7-16C.
+Used either as a standalone product or in conjunction with N, GA is suitable for application where soil temperatures remain in a range from 7-16oC.

 In spring on dairy farms, there is usually plenty of pasture available for the first grazing round, but pasture growth rates are often too slow for the second and third grazing rounds.
 In this situation, GA and N can be used to boost pasture growth rates allowing treated paddocks to be brought back into the grazing rotation sooner.

-As referenced by the trial data in table 1 below, one of the benefits of using GA in conjunction with nitrogen is an additive effect which further boosts pasture production.
+As referenced by the trial data in Table 1 below, one of the benefits of using GA in conjunction with nitrogen is an additive effect that further boosts pasture production.
 This suggests that there is potential to use gibberellic acid to achieve the same increase in pasture production, but with lower rates of N than when nitrogen alone is used.

 Table 1: Pasture response to GA and Nitrogen applications in spring